aanna1144/csd-functions-library/README.md

 This library requires an `.Renviron` file to store sensitive API credentials and other details.
 > 💡 **Note:** See `.Renviron.example` in this repository for the required naming conventions and structure.

+---

+## 🔗 Integrated Repositories
+The following repos actively utilize this library: